What is HS Code? Definition of Harmonized System (HS Code)

 Table of Contents

-Utilizing HS Codes in Real Life
+Applying HS Codes in Real Life

-There are six digits in the HS system, although you may have encountered product codes that are longer.
-This is because HS codes in various nations may have further information added to them.
+There are six digits in the HS system, although you may have faced product codes that are longer.
+This is because HS codes in many nations may have further information added to them.
+The HS code is the first six digits used by most customs businesses for classifying products; the customs authority determines the remaining numbers.

 International Trading Using HS Codes As An Example

-To correctly export your items, you will need the HS code, the US Schedule B code, and the product code of the export destination country, as recommended by the US Department of Commerce.
+There are ten digits in the US categorization system (Schedule B): the first six are the HS codes, and the US Census Bureau determines the remaining four.
+To correctly transport your items, you will need the HS code, the US Schedule B code, and the product code of the export destination country, as recommended by the US Department of Commerce.

 Product origination and non-origination

 Changing the commodity code from the imported inputs to the final exported items is one way to categorize the originating status.
-If the product is categorized under a different commodity code, then the inputs used to generate it might be non-originating.
+If the product is categorized under a different product code, then the inputs used to generate it might be non-originating.

 How the HTS Functions